 - Examples from our templates of what an optimized nonprofit contest might look like

-- My recommended prizes, images, headline and copy that you can use today.
+- My prize ideas, images, headline and copy that you can use today.

 Let’s get rolling.